sudo-Boris/sudo-Boris.github.io/_pages/about.md

 ---

-# About Me

 👨🏻‍💻 I have an MEng degree in General Engineering from Durham University.
+I specialised in Mechanical Engineering.

 🔬 I have research experience in applied AI and I am particulary interested in the intersection of engineering and AI.

 📚 I am currently an **Internship-Researcher** at Durham Univeristy, continuing to scale my Deep-Learning Model.

+👨🏻‍🔬 I will be joining PwC where I will continue to pursue my interest in AI.

 # Selected Experience